Main Content

 collapse all

 Intensity features, returned as a table.
 The first column in I is LabelID.
 The subsequent columns are the intensity features.
+Each row of the table corresponds to an ROI.
 For more details on which intensity features are computed in each Type and SubType, see IBSI Standard and Radiomics Function Feature Correspondences.

 Version History